zsiki/GeoEasy/doc/reference_guide.rst

 Trigonometrical node
 ....................

-Similiar to the traversing node, three or more free traversing lines having the same endpoint are calculated.
+Similiar to the traversing node, three or more free trigonometric lines having the same endpoint are calculated.